 Perfectly golden brown and tender cauliflower steaks topped with our favorite zesty, green chimichurri sauce.
 Enjoy this easy plant-based recipe as your main meal or as a side to other dishes.
-Jump to the Chimichurri Cauliflower Steaks Recipe or watch our quick recipe video showing you how we make them.
+Jump to the Chimichurri Cauliflower Steaks Recipe

 First off, since each steak is sliced so that the cauliflower lays flat, the level of caramelization and browning is amazing.
 I mean, just look at how golden brown they look!

 Second, the combination of toasty golden brown cauliflower and our zesty, fresh chimichurri sauce is outrageously good.
 Chimichurri is a simple combination of parsley, garlic, olive oil and red wine vinegar and is often found spooned on top of grilled meats, but I have to say that I’m just as happy when adding it to my cauliflower steak.
 It really is that good.

 How to cut cauliflower in to steaks

 The trick to cauliflower steaks that don’t fall apart is to make sure that each steak has some of the stalk attached.
 You can get two thick steaks out of one medium cauliflower.

 Simply slice the head of cauliflower in half through the stalk, and then trim the rounded edge of each half, leaving about 1 1/2-inch thick slices that still have the stem attached.
 You can see us do this in our video!

 For the best cauliflower steaks, start them in an oven-safe skillet.
 This means that we can get the perfect golden brown sear on both sides before finishing the steaks in the oven where they become tender.